prometheus-protocol/motoko-sdk/README.md

 1. Navigate to the example directory:
     ```bash
-    cd examples/api_key_mcp_server
+    cd canisters/api_key_mcp_server
     ```
 2. Install dependencies and deploy:
     ```bash
     mops install
     dfx deploy
     ```
-3. Create an API key and connect to the server using [MCP Inspector](https://github.com/modelcontextprotocol/inspector) or `curl`.
+3. Create an API key and connect to the server using the **MCP Inspector** as described in the authentication section above.

 ## Contributing